 Lynne is the Writer-in-Residency at the University at Albany.
 She has published five novels, three story collections and a book of essays.
 Mirabile dictu, her current publisher, Red Lemonade, is simultaneously bringing four Lynne Tillman novels back into print: Haunted Houses (1986), Motion Sickness (1991), Cast in Doubt (1992) and No Lease on Life (1998).
 This is amazing, a coup, and a sign that somehow publishing lives, nurtured by innovators and risk takers.
 Richard Eoin Nash, the man behind Red Lemonade, describes the imprint as “a pilot for a massively ambitious program, to create a new platform (part webapp, part business process) for independent publishing, combining the best of editorial judgment and publicity moxie with community input into acquisition and promotion, and combining the tradition publisher/retailer process with digital publishing and limited editions.
 That’s called Cursor and that’s the platform powering Red Lemonade.”

 Read Lynne’s story, buy the books (stock up before the next recession), check out Cursor and Red Lemonade.
-Read about Lynne on Slate and the UK Independent; read an interview in BOMB, another interview in The Millions.
+Read about Lynne on Slate; read an interview in BOMB, another interview in The Millions.
 More recently, an excellent interview and collection of links .

 She watched his heart have a small fit under his black T-shirt.
 Its unsteady rhythm was a bridge between them.
 Lost in the possibilities he offered her, she studied his thin face, aquiline nose, tobacco-yellow fingers.
 In the moment, which swallowed her whole, she admired his need to smoke.
 She wouldn’t always, but not being able to stop meant something, now.
 Certain damage was sexy, a few sinuous scars.
 He’d be willing, eager maybe, to exist with her in the margins.